reedns/solar-engineering-consultants/src/pages/index.md

   nextContent: >
     We concentrate on providing efficient solutions for our client's projects throughout the lifecycle, dedicating our efforts to mitigating risk and helping to ensure projects stay within budget and on schedule.
-Our purpose is to solar problems and do our part to help our clients reduce LCOE and OpEx for their projects.
+Our purpose is to solve problems and do our part to help our clients reduce LCOE and OpEx for their projects.
     We welcome the opportunity to work with you on projects large or small.
 intro:
   blurbs: